A Barrier Function Approach for Bilevel Optimization with Coupled Lower-Level Constraints: Formulation, Approximation and Algorithms: Barrier Reformulation of Bilevel Problems

 Direct calculation shows that its stationary point is

 The hyperfunction of the original problem is

 and the hyperfunction corresponding to the barrier-penalized reformulation is

 However, $\left|\widetilde\phi_t(0)-\phi(0)\right|=1$ for any $t$.
 Moreover, when $x\ne 0$, we have $\left|\widetilde\phi_t(x)-\phi(x)\right|=|\frac{t-\sqrt{t^2+x^2}}{x} +1|$ when $x>0$ or $\left|\widetilde\phi_t(x)-\phi(x)\right|=|\frac{t-\sqrt{t^2+x^2}}{x} -1|$ when $x<0$, and both of these terms do not admit a uniform bound with respect to $t$. \end{example} Clearly, the discontinuity at $x=0$ arises because $y^\ast(x)$ experiences a jump when transitioning from $x>0$ to $x<0$, or, in other words, $y^\ast(0)$ is not unique.
 Further, it is important to note that even if we exclude the point $0$, there does not exist a uniform error bound as a function of $t$ and is independent of $x$.
-Therefore, under the linear setting, we seek to establish a pointwise convergence relationship for those $x$ that admits unique $y^\ast(x)$, that is, $\lim_{t\to 0}\widetilde{\phi}_t(x)=\phi(x)$.
+Therefore, under the linear setting, we will only analyze those $x$ that admits {\it unique} $y^\ast(x)$, and we seek to establish a {\it pointwise} convergence relationship, that is, $\lim_{t\to 0}\widetilde{\phi}_t(x)=\phi(x)$.
 In the case where the lower-level problem is simply a linear program the uniqueness of the solution then depends on its dual solution being non-degenerate.
 Since vector $x$ plays the role of the right-hand side of the dual constraints in this case, if $x$ is subject to small perturbations or imprecision then by the perturbation theory for linear programming, the dual optimal solution of the lower-level problem is likely to be non-degenerate after perturbation.
 Hence, the primal, which is the lower-level problem itself, will likely have a unique optimal solution in that case.

 To proceed with our analysis, we first present the following known result (exercise 11.12(b) in Chapter 11 of \cite{boyd2004convex}). \begin{lemma}[Optimality gap] Suppose that Assumption \ref{assumption:general1}(\ref{assumption:general1(1)}), \ref{assumption:general1}(\ref{assumption:general1(2)}) hold, and $g(x,y)$, $h_i(x,y)$'s are convex in $y$, then we have the optimality gap